 The Bachelor of Arts in Inclusive Elementary Education offers undergraduate education majors the opportunity to engage in cross-disciplinary coursework required to secure an Initial Colorado Teacher License endorsed for K - 6 elementary education, special education, and culturally and linguistically diverse education with 121 credit hours of coursework.
 A student will be able to complete the curriculum with four years of full-time study.

 You will learn to be a teacher for all children with a BA in Inclusive Elementary Education.
-This degree prepares teachers to utilize universal course design, innovative methods, instructional best-practice, and technology to support the success of all students.
+This degree prepares teachers to utilize universal design for learning, innovative methods, instructional best-practice, and technology to support the success of all students.
 The program leads to:

-✔ Endorsement in Special Education Generalist (ages 5–21)
+✔ A Special Education Generalist (ages 5–21) Endorsement